campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-live-stream-from-flipside.md

 **Step 4.** Adjust the volume of the **Desktop Audio** source in the **Audio Mixer** section to ensure voices and audio coming from Flipside Broadcaster will be heard in OBS.

-## Recording videos
+## Live streaming

-After completing the one-time steps above, here are the steps you can use to record video from Flipside Studio.
+After completing the one-time steps above, here are the steps you can use to start a new live stream from Flipside.

-> **Note:** If you're using the desktop version of Flipside Studio, you can skip to **Step 4** and capture Flipside Studio directly in OBS, unless you want to capture on a separate machine than the one you're using for VR.
+> **Note:** If you're using the desktop version of Flipside, you can skip to **Step 4.** and capture Flipside directly in OBS, unless you want to stream from a separate machine than the one you're using for VR.

 **Step 1.** Press the menu button on either controller and choose **Camera Switcher** from the main menu.